These easy no-bake Oreo cheesecake bites are a creamy and decadent dessert that the whole family will love! Keto friendly and gluten-free.

-- Line a cupcake/muffin pan with cupcake liners and add about 1 tbsp of the oreo crust mixture into each liner.
+- Line a cupcake/muffin pan with cupcake liners and add about 1 tablespoon of the oreo crust mixture into each liner.
 Press the mixture into an even layer with your thumbs.
-You should have about 2-3 tbsp of oreo crust mixture leftover that we will use later.
+You should have about 2-3 tablespoon of oreo crust mixture leftover that we will use later.

 - Evenly distribute the cheesecake filling to the cupcake liners on top of the oreo crust.
 Sprinkle the cheesecake bites with the remaining oreo crust.
 Place in the freezer for 60 minutes to let harden and set, then enjoy!

 To sub in Swerve use 1.5 to 2 times the amount of sweetener called for.

 Could I sub more butter for the coconut oil?
 Thanks!
 Looks yummy!
 Can’t wait to try this today!

 Instead of almond flour could you use flax meal instead ?
 The program I am on almond flour is a no no.

 I added cookies and cream protein powder to cream cheese filling to add extra flavor.
 Turned out great.